Butterworth–Kulim Expressway: Tolls

-The Butterworth–Kulim Expressway using opened toll systems.
+The Butterworth–Kulim Expressway uses opened toll systems.

 Electronic Toll Collections (ETC)

 As part of an initiative to facilitate faster transaction at the Lunas and Kubang Semang Toll Plazas, all toll transactions at both toll plazas on the Butterworth–Kulim Expressway will be conducted electronically via PLUSMiles, Touch 'n Go cards or SmartTAGs starting 9 September 2015.

-myRFID

-As of Dec'2018, the Kubang Semang Toll Plaza and the Lunas Toll Plaza has myRFID activated on the right lane sharing the same lane with SmartTAG lane.
-This allows users of myRFID owners to fully utilize these fast lane.
+As of December 2018, the Kubang Semang Toll Plaza and the Lunas Toll Plaza have MyRFID activated on the rightmost lanes sharing the same lanes with those of SmartTAG's lanes.
+This allows users of MyRFID users to fully utilize those fast lane.